 Before moving to America in 1848, the Carnegie family lived and worked in Dunfermline and Andrew started school there.
 Consequently he never forgot his home town.
 Which is why the real Carnegie Hall is there.

 The tiny cottage is now a museum and was our Cultural Highlight this year.
 And what an excellent choice it was.
-A marvelous little museum that is really worth an hour of your time.
+A marvellous little museum that is really worth an hour of your time.

 Worth more than an hour was the magnificent (there’s really no other word) display of football put on by the mighty Pars for our annual visit to East End Park.
 And the bridies were pretty bloody good too.